 “We can only speak for what we pay our people, not what others pay theirs.”

 This assertion runs against the recommendations of the Living Wage Campaign, which places responsibility on the employer to ensure that workers are paid fairly.
 Tesco set all contract prices when they are outsourcing work.
 If the price is too low for the contractor to pay the Living Wage, then it is the employers’ responsibility to ensure the price of the contract is increased to accomodate adequate renumeration.

 Since its inception in 2000, the Living Wage Foundation campaign has accredited more than 100 Living Wage employers, each of them committing to making sure their workers are paid in line with the minimum requirement.
 Leading organisations like KPMG and Barclays, the Olympic Delivery Authority and the Greater London Authority have all signed up, with Tesco one of the few major employers remaining who are publicly resisting fair pay for their staff.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.